NUbots/NULearning/cpp/moderncpp.md

 }
 ```

-    ## constructing A pointing to 0x556ab9878ed0
+    ## constructing A pointing to 0x561f9f4e3ed0
-    ## destructing A, which pointed to 0x556ab9878ed0
+    ## destructing A, which pointed to 0x561f9f4e3ed0

 #### Exception Memory Safety

 Smart pointers are safer when dealing with exceptions.
-Here the smart
+Here, the smart
 pointer is deleted whilst the raw pointer is leaked.

 ``` cpp